johannn05/micro-transformer/README.md

 ```
 The backward pass employs depth-first search to construct a topological ordering of the computation graph, ensuring that all dependencies are computed before their dependents.
 This algorithm visits each tensor exactly once, building the ordering through recursive traversal of parent tensors, then executes gradient functions in reverse topological order.
 #### Gradient Context Management
-The no_grad context manager prevents graph construction and gradient computation when they're not needed, significantly reducing memory usage and computational overhead during inference.
+The no_grad context manager prevents graph construction and gradient computation when they're not needed, significantly reducing memory usage and overhead during inference.

 ### Gradient Accumulation Strategies